 Wondershare UniConverter - Best Video Converter and Editor for Windows / Mac (Catalina Included)

-- Edit videos with the advanced video editing functions like trimming, cropping, adding watermark, subtitles etc.
+- Edit videos with advanced video editing functions, like trimming, cropping, adding watermark, subtitles, etc.

 - Cut the unwanted segments of videos by even frames.

 - Merge and join videos together with one click.

 - Directly convert videos to VOB (DVD-Video ), AVI, MKV, MOV, and other 1000 formats.

 - Burn videos to DVD or Blu-ray disc to play with your DVD player.

 - Download videos from YouTube and other 10,000+ video sharing sites.